-Assessed Module Learning O utcomes Award/ Programme Learning Outcomes contributed to At the end of the module expected to be able to: he learner will be ILO1: Demonstrate critical knowledge and understanding of theories and methods Demonstrate critical unde approaches to leadership, enterprise associated with business and management including; corporate strategy, leadership, the creation of a creative culture, change 2.
-Analyse and evaluate the business environment and culture on the leadership management strategies3.
-Critically appraise the effective of the strategies of the strategies. organisational and change management, and the bringing of new ideas to market.
-ILO3: Communicate effectively, engage with a range of team-focused actions such as team building, influencing and project management. approaches to leadership management and change ILO4: Reflect and evaluate on their own experience enabling them to investigate and analyse industries, business organisations and career opportunities underpinning their ability to engage fully in personal development and career planning.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: 1.
+Demonstrate critical understanding of BA (Hons) Financial Services: ILO1: Demonstrate a systematic, detailed and critical knowledge of the financial services approaches to leadership, management and enterpriseAnalyse and evaluate the impact of the sector, the environment it operates in including current issues impacting on the sector such as leadership, management, ethics and innovation business environment and organisational culture on the leadership and change management strategies with at least some of the knowledge being at the forefront of academic and industry debate.
+ILO3: Communicate effectively, engage with a Critically appraise the effectiveness of approaches to leadership and change management range of team-focused actions such as team building, influencing and project management.
+ILO4: Reflect and evaluate on their own experience enabling them to investigate and analyse industries, business organisations and career opportunities underpinning their ability to engage fully in personal development and career planning.